domhofmann/peach-desktop/readme.md

 A pre-alpha desktop client for Peach ([peach.cool](http://peach.cool/)) - built using unannounced API endpoints intercepted from the official iOS app.

-Built with Node + Electron + Menubar + Zepto + Redactive, and a bunch of hacky JS/CSS.
+Built with Node + Electron + Menubar + Zepto + Nunjucks, and a bunch of hacky JS/CSS.
 Feel free to completely rearchitect or clean up as you see fit.

 ### Developing: